-- 1. To receive and adopt the Audited Financial Statements of the Company for the financial year ended 31 March 2020, together with the Directors' Statement and the Auditor's Report thereon.
+- 1. To receive and adopt the Audited Financial Statements of the Company for the financial year ended 31 March 2021, together with the Directors' Statement and the Auditor's Report thereon.
 [Resolution 1] - 2.
-To declare a first and final dividend of 21.0 HK cents per share for the financial year ended 31 March 2020.
-[Resolution 2] - 3.
-To approve the payment of Directors' Fees of S\$78,000 for the financial year ended 31 March 2020.
-[2019: S\$78,000] [Resolution 3] - 4.
-To re-elect Mr Lee Wan Lik, a Director who retires pursuant to Article 104 of the Company's Bye-Laws.
+To declare a first and final dividend of 39.0 HK cents per share for the financial year ended 31 March 2021.

+- 3. To approve the payment of Directors' Fees of S\$78,000 for the financial year ended 31 March 2021.
+[2020: S\$78,000] [Resolution 3] - 4.
+To re-elect Ms Lam Pui Wan, a Director who retires pursuant to Bye-Law 104 of the Company's Bye-Laws.
 [See Explanatory Note (i)] [Resolution 4] - 5.
-To re-elect Mr Koji Miura, a Director who retires pursuant to Article 104 of the Company's Bye-Laws.
+To re-elect Mr Chan Ching Chuen, a Director who retires pursuant to Bye-Law 104 of the Company's Bye-Laws.
 [See Explanatory Note (ii)] [Resolution 5] - 6.
-To re-elect Mr Stephen Ho ChiMing, a Director who retires pursuant to Article 107 of the Company's Bye-Laws.
-[See Explanatory Note (iii)] [Resolution 6] - 7.
-To re-appoint Messrs PricewaterhouseCoopers LLP as Auditors and to authorize the Directors to fix their remuneration.
-[Resolution 7]
+Contingent upon the passing of Resolution 5 above and pursuant to Rule 210(5)(d)(iii) of the Listing Manual of the Singapore Exchange Securities Trading Limited (the "SGX-ST") which takes effect from 1 January 2022, shareholders to approve Mr Chan Ching Chuen's continued appointment as an Independent Director, this Resolution to remain in force until the earlier of his retirement or resignation as a Director or the conclusion of the third AGM following the passing of this Resolution.
+[See Explanatory Note (iii)]